microsoft/data-formulator/README.md

 </kbd>

-## News 🔥
+## News 🔥🔥🔥

-- [10-09-2024] Data Formulator python package released!
+- [10-11-2024] Data Formulator python package released!
   - You can now install Data Formulator using Python and run it locally, easily. [[check it out]](#get-started).
   - Our Codespace configuration is also updated for fast start up ⚡️. [[try it now!]](https://codespaces.new/microsoft/data-formulator?quickstart=1)

-- [10-09-2024] New experimental feature release:
-  - Load an image or a messy text, and ask AI parsing and cleaning it for you(!). [[demo]](https://github.com/microsoft/data-formulator/pull/31#issuecomment-2403652717)
+  - New exprimental feature: load an image or a messy text, and ask AI parsing and cleaning it for you(!). [[demo]](https://github.com/microsoft/data-formulator/pull/31#issuecomment-2403652717)

 - [10-01-2024] Initial release of Data Formulator, check out our [[blog]](https://www.microsoft.com/en-us/research/blog/data-formulator-exploring-how-ai-can-help-analysts-create-rich-data-visualizations/) and [[video]](https://youtu.be/3ndlwt0Wi3c)!